 Panadapter on a budget!
 Revival of the G4HUP PAT Board.

+NOTE: Check the latest blog post for an update on the below information!
 I recently acquired a shiny new Yaesu FT-450D.
 I knew almost immediately that I wanted to use one of my many RTL-SDR dongles to set up a pandapter.
 As luck would have it, all the hard work was done for me by Dave Powis, G4HUP.
 He had designed a compact, high-impedance IF tap for direct connection to any SDR.
 Unfortunately, with the passing of Dave came the end to all shipments of the PAT board, leaving me high and dry in the search for a cheap wayRead On

 Hi all!
 It’s been a while since my last post.
 School and life has kept me plenty busy, but I’ve been trying to get a few new blog posts up.
 It’s hard to dedicate enough time to get quality content up – and that’s why I launched the W3AXL wiki earlier this year.
 I’ve learned quite a bit through my repairs and modifications of Motorola equipment, and instead of talking several hours writing a blog post, I’ve opted to instead update this wiki with information all about various Moto products.
 Visit the wiki here!
 You’ll be seeing new pages andRead On

 There comes a time in some hams’ lives when they’re faced with a dilemma.
 They can’t drill their car, the mag mounts are getting old very fast, and trunk lip mounts just won’t cut it.
 The misguided of the lot go towards glass-mount or fender-mount antennas, and settle for poor performance and high losses.
 The more adventurous, well, we get creative.
 So if you’re like me and you want to mount a whole bunch of antennas to your car but don’t want to drill the roof, this is the story you want to read.Read On